-While you won't be able to celebrate in person as per usual, there are plenty of ways to enjoy the Super Bowl with friends at a safe distance, a Zoom party being the easiest.
-And you don’t have to make the day any less dedicated to all things sports.
+If you’re throwing a Zoom bash, you don’t have to make the day any less dedicated to all things sports.
 Pick out the perfect Super Bowl party Zoom background.
-Wear all your athleisure at the same time and say it's for sports!
-Prepare the most perfect spread of Super Bowl snacks, even if you’re the only one who will get to enjoy them in person.
-Honestly?
+Wear all your athleisure at the same time and say it's a costume!
+Prepare the most perfect spread of Super Bowl snacks, even if you’re the only one — or one of the few — who will get to enjoy them in person.
+But honestly?
 A snack spread for one sounds like a win.
 No one to hog the guacamole or call party fouls for double-dipping.

 1. Rate The Commercials

 For those who are Team Commercials, turn the ad breaks into a game themselves.
 You can rate the commercials on a self-designated rating system (e.g. “Bad Commercial But I'd Still Buy It,” “Good Commercial But I Wouldn't Want To Be Associated With It”), or sites like Studio DIY have downloadable signs you can print before the commercial event of the year.

 If you're looking for something to sprinkle throughout the game, trivia is your thing.
 The lifestyle blog Moms and Munchkins has a bunch of questions about Super Bowls past, as well as printable games like "Match the Mascot."

 For those who want to watch the game (mostly) distraction-free, a pre-game fill-in-the-blank activity is for you.
 Our Handcrafted Life has a printable version that has guests guess things like how long it will take Mickey Guyton to sing the National Anthem, which team will win the coin toss, and whether the first points of the game will be a touchdown, field goal, or safety.